February 3, 2026

 How does bridge financing work?

-The dilutive effect of the bridge in shares is immediate, and the investor becomes a shareholder immediately.
-The bridge in BSAR or in OC has a delayed dilutive effect through time, which implies that once the investor will have received OC or BSAR, he will be able to convert his OC into shares or to exercise the BSAR in exchange for shares.
+The dilutive effect of the bridge is immediate, and the investor instantly becomes a shareholder.
+Bridge warrants or convertible bonds, on the other hand, have a deferred dilutive effect over time, which means that once the investor has received convertible bonds or warrants, they can then convert their convertible bonds into shares or exercise the warrants in exchange for shares.

 The option chosen by the company will depend on its financial situation, its investors and its objectives.
 The company in a relatively more stable situation will have more flexibility in negotiating contracts with its investors.